-Trade payables are unsecured and are usually paid within 30 days of recognition.
+Trade payables are unsecured and are usually paid between 30 and 45 days of recognition.

 The carrying amounts of trade and other payables are considered to be the same as their fair values, due to their short-term nature.

 17. Deferred tax balances